djpubj/EduMate/README.md

 ## Troubleshooting

 If you face issues, refer to the Firebase documentation or feel free to raise an issue on the repository.

+## Steps to find `app-release.apk`

+1. Download file.
+2. Open file.
+3. Open app folder.
+4. Then open release.
+5. Then you find `app-release.apk`